oneapi-src/level-zero-spec/scripts/tools/SYSMAN.md

 be able to run at maximum frequencies without hitting this condition.
 - The burst power limit permits most workloads to run at maximum frequencies for short periods.
-- The sustained power limit will be triggered if high frequencies are requested for lengthy periods (28sec) and the frequencies will be throttled if the high requests and utilization of the device continues.
+- The sustained power limit will be triggered if high frequencies are requested for lengthy periods (28sec) and the frequencies will be throttled if the high requests and utilization of the device continue.

 The following functions are provided to manage the power of the device: